claint76/inivation-docs/Advanced configurations/User_guide_-_synchronisation.md

 -   [DVS128](#dvs128-synchronisation)
 -   [DAVIS240](#davis240-synchronisation)
--   <!--TO CREATE-->FX3 development board
+-   <!--TO CREATE-->DAVIS USB3 Dev Kit

 In order to utilize the timestamps from more than one device, either live or offline, in an application where precise timing of events is